-It’s official: 2020 is the year that changed how we traveled forever.
-We realized how much we had taken for granted—like scooping up those casual LCC tickets on a whim because they cost less than a sushi dinner for two.
-On the plus side, it’s gotten us looking inward.
-And we’re not talking about the fleeting flirtation with that smooth-talking meditation app you downloaded during lockdown, we’re talking domestic travel.
+It’s official: 2020 is the year that changed travel forever.
+We realized how much we had taken for granted—like scooping up those casual air tickets on a whim because they cost less than a sushi dinner for two.
+On the plus side, it’s gotten us thinking about other ways to travel—like renting a camper van to explore Japan.

-Dream Drive: Japan’s easiest and friendliest camper van rental
+Dream Drive: Easiest and friendliest Japan camper van rental

-The company builds custom campers of all sizes, from small two-people setups not much bigger than a sedan, to fully-fledged family-sized affairs with space to prep food and eat.
+The company builds custom Japanese camper vans of all sizes, from small two-people setups not much bigger than a sedan, to fully-fledged family-sized affairs with space to prep food and eat.
 Pets can also come along for the ride for an additional ¥5,000 fee.
 You can see what’s available on their website.
-Plus, at their on-site workshop, they’re continually building new models to add to the collection.
+Plus, at their on-site workshop, they’re continually building new models to add to the Japan motorhome hire collection.

-For reference, the one we took out for a spin was the Kuma, which at the time was modified for two people and provided more than enough space.
+For reference, the RV camper we took out for a spin was the Kuma, which at the time was modified for two people and provided more than enough space.

-What do you need to rent a camping car in Japan?
+What do you need to rent a camping van in Japan?

-While requirements for camping car rental may vary from company to company, Dream Drive requires drivers to have just the necessary license you’d need to rent a regular car in Japan or one of those controversial Mario Karts.
+While requirements for camping car rental may vary from company to company, Dream Drive requires drivers to have just the necessary license you’d need to rent a regular car in Japan or one of those controversial go-karts.

 How do you find free camping spots in Japan?

 There are a handful of crowd-sourced resources that list free camping spots throughout Japan, and the most comprehensive is the Free Camping and Hot Springs in Japan Facebook page, which has a Google Map outlining some of the best spots they’ve found.
-Dream Drive also has a news page which they’re constantly updating with tips and insights into campervanning across Japan.
+Dream Drive also has a news page which they’re constantly updating with tips and insights into van life in Japan.